jmriesen/rust-RSM/README.md

 ## [lang-server](./lang-server)
 This is a language server for M.
-This was a spur-of-the-moment weekend project that more or less only gives you some basic syntax highlighting/syntax error detection.
+This was a spur-of-the-moment weekend project that only provides some basic syntax highlighting/syntax error detection.
 There are a lot of useful features I would like to see from an M language server;
 however the rest of the project will have to mature before I can start working on those features.